EdgeGallery/community/Security WG/Secure Coding/Gitee Pull Request Compliance Verification.md

 FindBugs
 --------

-For EdgeGallery projects written in Java, we use [FindBugs](https://gleclaire.github.io/findbugs-maven-plugin/) as part of GitHub pull request verification test.
+For EdgeGallery projects written in Java, we use [FindBugs](https://gleclaire.github.io/findbugs-maven-plugin/) as part of Gitee pull request verification test.

 **FindBugs** uses static analysis to inspect Java bytecode for occurrences of bug patterns.